After a decision, further steps can be taken in certain circumstances.

 If you are dissatisfied with your Appeals Commission decision, there are options available to you.

-Not every option will apply to every decision, and there are usually timelines associated with each.
+Not every option will apply to every decision, and there are usually timelines associated with each decision.

-If you believe there is an error in the decision, you may apply to the Court of Queen's Bench.
+If you believe there is an error in the decision, you may apply to the Court of King's Bench.
 The Court reviews how and why the Appeals Commission reached its decision.

-An application to the Court of Queen's Bench must be made within 6 months of the decision date.
+An application to the Court of King's Bench must be made within six months of the decision date.

 The Appeals Commission cannot provide any legal advice with respect to court applications.
 We encourage you to seek legal advice before proceeding with this option.

-If you are unable to retain legal counsel, you may contact the Law Information Centres (LInC) for assistance.
+If you are unable to retain legal counsel, you may contact the Resolution and Court Administration Services for assistance.

-More information is available in our Post-decision frequesntly asked questions.
+More information is available in our post-decision frequently asked questions.

 A reconsideration of an Appeals Commission decision is only granted in one of two situations: